Biochemistry

 • 2.0 UF GPA required

-Students are expected to complete the Writing Requirement while in the process of taking the courses below.
-Students are also expected to complete the General Education International (GE-N) and Diversity (GE-D) requirements concurrently with another General Education requirement (typically, GE-C, H, or S).
+Students are expected to complete the Writing, Civic Literacy, summer enrollment, and Quest requirements while in the process of taking the courses below.
+Students are also expected to complete the general education international (GE-N) requirements concurrently with another general education requirement (typically, GE-C, H, or S) as part of the CLAS Basic Distribution requirements.
+One of the two general education mathematics courses must be a pure math course.

-MAC 2312, MCB 3020, PHY 2049, PHY 2049L, PHY 2054, PHY 2054L, and Biochemistry electives outside of the Chemistry department count towards 3000 level or above electives outside of the major.
+MAC 2312, MCB 3020, PHY 2049, PHY 2049L, PHY 2054, PHY 2054L, and Biochemistry electives outside of the Chemistry department count towards 3000-level or above electives outside of the major.

 To remain on track, students must complete the appropriate critical-tracking courses, which appear in bold.
 These courses must be completed by the terms as listed above in the Critical Tracking criteria.